 “The results indicate that the host selection of ticks may be influenced by the physiological or biochemical profile of an individual, such as their blood group,” the researchers wrote.
 “This means that a blood group of an individual can be one of the factors that increase the risk for tick bite and transmission of dangerous diseases and thus must not be underestimated.”

 Taking a look at tick habits is important given the threats posed by tick-borne illnesses.

 Ticks are small arachnids that commonly thrive off mammal and bird blood.
 In the United States, ticks are most active from May through July, just around the time when many people head outdoors during their summer vacations.
-Every year, there are more than 30,000 cases of Lyme disease — which can be fatal — reported nationwide.
+Every year, there are

-Some research states that number might more accurately climb as high as 300,000 cases, according to the Centers for Disease Control and Prevention.
+Some research states that number might more accurately climb as high as 300,000 cases,

 While this study zeroes in on new possible insights into tick behavior, Dr. Alan Taege, an infectious disease specialist at Cleveland Clinic, told Healthline that it’s important to know that there’s still more about the research that needs to be examined critically.

 “This is an interesting study and a new correlate that hasn’t been looked at before, but there are a few caveats to keep in mind, though, including that the tick tested in the study is native to Europe and not the United States,” he said.
 “If the correlation were to hold true in real life and not a lab petri dish, it may be another factor for those with the susceptible blood type to know.”

 Dr. Daniel Eiras, assistant professor of infectious diseases and immunology at NYU Langone Health, echoed Taege’s critiques, and added that there’s very little currently out there in published literature to point to “statistical differences in host findings and bite preferences for any tick species.”